Planck 2015 results. XIX. Constraints on primordial magnetic fields: Impact of primordial magnetic fields on the CMB power spectra

 We perform an analysis considering the combination of the heating terms with the gravitational contribution of PMFs.
-Considering ambipolar diffusion, decaying magnetic turbulence, and gravitational effects we obtain an upper limit of $B_{1\,\mathrm{Mpc}}<0.67$\,nG for nearly scale-invariant PMFs with $n_B=-2.9$.
-We obtain similar results, namely $B_{1\,\mathrm{Mpc}}<0.68$\,nG, when dropping the gravitational effect and considering only the impact of PMFs on the primary CMB anisotropies through their heating effect.
+Considering ambipolar diffusion, decaying magnetic turbulence, and gravitational effects we obtain an upper limit of $B_{1\,\mathrm{Mpc}}<0.90$\,nG at 95\,\% CL for nearly scale-invariant PMFs with $n_B=-2.9$.
+We obtain the same result, namely $B_{1\,\mathrm{Mpc}}<0.90$\,nG at 95\,\% CL, when dropping the gravitational effect and considering only the impact of PMFs on the primary CMB anisotropies through their heating effect.
 These results show that the dominant contribution is given by the heating terms.
 We have also performed analyses with the two terms of ambipolar diffusion and decaying magnetic turbulence considered separately.
 The results show that the two terms are roughly at the same level in constraining PMFs, with a slightly stronger contribution from the decaying magnetic turbulence term \citep[see also][]{Chluba2014PMF}.

+Together with the {\Planck} $TT$+ lowP likelihood combination, we have performed an analysis including high-$\ell$ polarization.
+In particular, we have considered the case of {\Planck} $TT$, $TE$, $EE$+ lowP.
+The result is: $B_{1\,\mathrm{Mpc}}<0.86$ nG at the 95\,\% CL.
+Due to the nature of the effect of PMFs on the thermal history of the Universe and its impact on the CMB angular power spectra, the polarization data on small angular scales tighten the constraints of this analysis.